mickplouffe/Simple-Guild-Logs-Tracker/README.md

 ## Learning experience

 Started as a C# console application.
 Everything was local.
 Then converted to Hosted SQL database to interface with the web dashboard.
+The dashbord is connecting to the SQL Database and is not related to this application directly anymore.

 ## License